 My examples are designed to cover differences of task, user role, executive dominance, i.e. whether the task execution is system or user driven (it may be a mixture of both), communicative direction, i.e. whether communication is system or user initiated (or a mix), and interactive mode, i.e. whether we have independent, one-shot or dialogue interaction.
 The examples are primarily of consultation situations as these are obvious ones for user modelling, but of varying kinds, and I have included some non-consultation cases as well, to emphasise the wider relevance of the points being made.
 But I have deliberately, in spite of the importance of user modelling for instruction, excluded instruction examples because they may often involve non-linguistic inputs (for instance worked sums) or need more space than is convenient here.
 The points made nevertheless apply to them too.
-In referring to advisory and consultation systems, on the other hand, I am referring to more than what Morik 1988 calls 'information-seeking' as opposed to 'action-achieving' systems.
+In referring to advisory and consultation systems, on the other hand, I am referring to more than what Morik 1989 calls 'information-seeking' as opposed to 'action- achieving' systems.
 A travel system that only recommended holidays would be an information-seeking system for Morik, one that made bookings as well would be an action-achieving system.
 But an action-achieving system can allow for consultation by the user, as in the preliminaries to booking, so the points made apply to advice-seeking interaction in general.
 Consultation or inquiry may also of course be an allowed form of interaction with a system primarily intended for independent action as in, say, a police traffic controller or as illustrated in a more limited way by XCALIBUR, for example (Carbonell et al 1983).

 To simplify I shall consider only the effectiveness and acceptability functions.
 Effectiveness is an internal system function determined by the system's task though, depending on the nature of this task, it may have more or less outward manifestation for the user: more as in instruction, less as in plant monitoring.
 Acceptability is an external function with a wholly outward manifestation.
-Note here that giving individuals what they like, say in an advisory context, is a matter of effectiveness because the system's decisions are based on the user's wants; acceptability has to do with the way things are presented to the user.
-However whether a particular feature of the system output in the advisory case is motivated by effectiveness, i.e. giving the system's decision, or by acceptability, giving it in one way rather than another, is a complex matter with no simple relationship to the user's decision or non-decision properties, as considered further in Section 4.
+Note here that giving individuals what they like, say in an advisory context driven by personal preferences (as in choosing dresses), is still a matter of effectiveness because the system's decisions are based on the user's wants; acceptability has to do with the way things are presented to the user.
+However whether a particular feature of the system output in the advisory case is motivated by effectiveness, i.e. giving the system's decision, or by acceptability, giving it in one way rather than another, is a complex matter and one with no simple relationship to the user's decision or non-decision properties.
+While in an advisory situation communicating the system's decisions might be deemed a necessary component of effectiveness, communication raises many presentational issues and it is hard to adhere to any 'neutral' notion of communication which might be taken as associated with the decision taking itself.
+I shall nevertheless assume that 'neutral' information exists and has to be conveyed as the decision advice through the system's output.
+(I shall return to this point in Section 4.)